Airport transit visas

 APPOINTMENTS ARE FREE OF CHARGE!

-Place of submission: Applications must be submitted in person at the Consular Office or, when available, at the Visa Application Centre.
-In either case, an appointment is necessary.
+Place of submission: Applications must be submitted in person at the Consular Office An appointment is necessary.

 Visa application period: Visa applications must be submitted up to 180 days in advance of the scheduled date of travel.
 Seafarers may apply for the visa up to 9 months before the date of travel.